 Brief: One of the many ways to speed up Ubuntu system is to use lightweight alternatives of the popular applications.
 We have already seen must have Linux application earlier. we’ll see the lightweight alternative applications for Ubuntu and other Linux distributions.

-Lightweight alternatives of popular Ubuntu applications
+9 Lightweight alternatives of popular Linux applications

-Midori is one of the most lightweight web browsers that has reasonable compatibility with the modern web.
+Midori is one of the most lightweight web browsers that have reasonable compatibility with the modern web.
 It is open source and uses the same rendering engine that Google Chrome was initially built on — WebKit.
 It is super fast and minimal yet highly customizable.

 It has plenty of extensions and options to tinker with.
 So if you are a power user, it’s a great choice for you too.
 If you face any problems browsing round the web, check the Frequently Asked Question section of their website — it contains the common problems you might face along with their solution.

-Installing Midori on Ubuntu
+Installing Midori on Ubuntu based distributions

 Midori is available on Ubuntu via the official repository.
 Just run the following commands for installing it: